The World's Best Places to Shark Cage Dive

 What Is Chumming?

 Most sharks are inquisitive but shy creatures, generally avoiding anything unfamiliar or new.
-For divers to catch a glimpse of them it is necessary to attract the sharks in towards the cages using fish parts as bait, a practice known as ‘chumming’.
+For divers to catch a glimpse of them, it is necessary to attract the sharks towards the cages using fish parts as bait, a practice known as chumming.
 The prospect of a free meal often triggers instinctive hunting behavior, which appears aggressive but is perfectly natural.

-There is widespread debate surrounding the environmental impact of chumming, as it not only alters sharks’ natural feeding behavior but encourages them to associate boats, cages, and divers with food.
-However, without intimate access to these creatures, we would not gain exposure or in-depth scientific knowledge needed to establish how best to protect them.
+There is widespread debate surrounding the environmental impact of chumming, as it alters sharks natural feeding behavior and encourages them to associate boats, cages, and divers with food.
+However, without intimate access to these creatures, we would not gain the exposure or in-depth scientific knowledge needed to establish how best to protect them.

 Can I Dive with Sharks Without a Cage?

-Yes, see also our article on best shark diving destinations to find our where and when to go for some exciting shark encounters.
+Yes, see also our article on best shark diving destinations to find out where and when to go for some exciting shark encounters.

 Further Reading